trevin-j/iarglib/README.md

 # Features

 * Quick and easy to get started
-* Automatic help and version displaying*
+* Automatic help and version displaying
 * Argument validation
 * Argument parsing
 * Optional arguments
 * Argument events
 * Checking if an argument was provided
 * Getting argument value

-*Note: help and version displaying is not yet complete

 # Installation